|

 - etc.

-See the MjSip configuration file or the shell-based
+See the mjSIP configuration file or the shell-based

 help for a complete list of feathures and options.

-open source under the terms of the GNU GPL license (general
+The mjUA is available open source under the terms of

-Public License), and can be easily modified and extended
+be easily modified and extended as required.

 |